percona/pmm-doc/docs/quickstart/index.md

         wget -qO - https://www.percona.com/get/pmm | /bin/bash
         ```

-2. After the installation is complete, log into PMM with the default `admin:` `admin` credentials.
+2. After the installation is complete, log into PMM with the default `admin:admin` credentials.

 ??? info "What's happening under the hood?"
      This script does the following: